HuiGuanLab/IMG/README.md

 ## Data Preparation

-Follow previous work [ADPN](https://github.com/hlchen23/ADPN-MM), we use GloVe-840B-300d for text embeddings, I3D/CLIP+SF/Internvideo2 visual features and PANNs audio features for Charades-STA dataset, and I3D visual features and VGGish audio features for ActivityNet Captions dataset.
+Follow previous work [ADPN](https://github.com/hlchen23/ADPN-MM), we use GloVe-840B-300d for text embeddings, I3D/CLIP+SF/InternVideo2 visual features and PANNs audio features for Charades-STA dataset, and I3D visual features and VGGish audio features for ActivityNet Captions dataset.

-We have also prepared CLIP and intervideo2 features, CLIP features are extracted by ourselves, while Internvideo2 features is derived from [here](https://huggingface.co/cg1177).
+We have also prepared CLIP + SlowFast and InternVideo2 features, CLIP features are extracted by ourselves, SlowFast features is derived from [here](https://github.com/wjun0830/CGDETR), while InternVideo2 features is derived from [here](https://huggingface.co/cg1177).

+We already prepare all data below.

 Download [here](https://drive.google.com/drive/folders/1yu9-7SFVUKCbO1dgMcODGdaE1mIBkDsC?usp=sharing) to get Charades-STA features and Activitynet-Caption's audio features and json files.